 What SB220 means for agencies and brands

 The bill won’t affect offline data or other advertising tactics that don’t involve the sale of data.
 Friel said brands could, for example, engage in co-promotion activity or affiliate marketing where consumers are asked to supply data in order to be contacted by a brand or manufacturer about a promotion.
-Even if that consumer opted out of having their data collected, they’ve taking an affirmative act to supply that information, so it would be within their reasonable expectations for businesses to use it.
+Even if that consumer opted out of having their data collected, they’ve taken an affirmative act to supply that information, so it would be within their reasonable expectations for businesses to use it.